Win, Lose, or Draw (Parks and Recreation): Plot

-It is Election Day in Pawnee and Leslie (Amy Poehler) and Bobby Newport (Paul Rudd) are neck-and-neck in the latest poll.
-Tom (Aziz Ansari) is organizing the results party because he had a dream that Ann (Rashida Jones) will get back together with him if she enjoys the party.
-Bobby's campaign manager Jennifer Barkley (Kathryn Hahn), impressed with Leslie's campaign, offers Ben (Adam Scott) a job working for a congressional reelection campaign in Washington, D.C., but he will need to leave in two days and be there for six months.
+It is Election Day in Pawnee and Leslie and Bobby Newport are neck-and-neck in the latest poll.
+Tom is organizing the results party because he had a dream that Ann will get back together with him if she enjoys the party.
+Bobby's campaign manager Jennifer Barkley, impressed with Leslie's campaign, offers Ben a job working for a congressional reelection campaign in Washington, D.C., but he will need to leave in two days and be there for six months.
 Ben brings it up with Leslie, who is upset by the news since Ben will move away just as their lives return to normal.

-Chris (Rob Lowe) has finally emerged from his depression after having sex numerous times with Jennifer, but he is oblivious that the sex is meaningless to her.
-At the results party, Jerry (Jim O'Heir) – who did not have time to vote – panics when the first few rounds of results give Bobby a slight lead, worrying that Leslie will lose by one vote.
-Leslie and Ben seek advice about Ben's job offer: Ann suggests Leslie ask Ben to stay, and Ron (Nick Offerman) tells Ben to also remain, citing his own love for routine.
+Chris has finally emerged from his depression after having sex numerous times with Jennifer, but he is oblivious that the sex is meaningless to her.
+At the results party, Jerry – who did not have time to vote – panics when the first few rounds of results give Bobby a slight lead, worrying that Leslie will lose by one vote.
+Leslie and Ben seek advice about Ben's job offer: Ann suggests Leslie ask Ben to stay, and Ron tells Ben to also remain, citing his own love for routine.
 Ben reminds him that if Leslie wins, Ron's routine will change since he will become Assistant City Manager.
 Leslie later asks Ben to stay and he agrees.